usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 (c) *Service animals*.

 >(1) *General*.
-Generally, a public accommodation shall modify policies, practices, or procedures to permit the use of a service animal by an individual with a disability.
+Generally, a public accommodation shall modify policies, practices, or procedures to permit the use of a service animal by an individual with a disability.<br>
 (2) *Exceptions*.
 A public accommodation may ask an individual with a disability to remove a service animal from the premises if:
 >>(i) The animal is out of control and the animal's handler does not take effective action to control it; or<br>
 (ii) The animal is not housebroken.

 >(3) *If an animal is properly excluded*.
-If a public accommodation properly excludes a service animal under &sect; 36.302(c)(2), it shall give the individual with a disability the opportunity to obtain goods, services, and accommodations without having the service animal on the premises.
+If a public accommodation properly excludes a service animal under &sect; 36.302(c)(2), it shall give the individual with a disability the opportunity to obtain goods, services, and accommodations without having the service animal on the premises.<br>
 (4) *Animal under handler's control*.
 A service animal shall be under the control of its handler.
-A service animal shall have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash, or other tether, or the use of a harness, leash, or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control (*e.g.*, voice control, signals, or other effective means).
+A service animal shall have a harness, leash, or other tether, unless either the handler is unable because of a disability to use a harness, leash, or other tether, or the use of a harness, leash, or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control (*e.g.*, voice control, signals, or other effective means).<br>
 (5) *Care or supervision*.
-A public accommodation is not responsible for the care or supervision of a service animal.
+A public accommodation is not responsible for the care or supervision of a service animal.<br>
 (6) *Inquiries*.
 A public accommodation shall not ask about the nature or extent of a person's disability, but may make two inquiries to determine whether an animal qualifies as a service animal.
 A public accommodation may ask if the animal is required because of a disability and what work or task the animal has been trained to perform.
 A public accommodation shall not require documentation, such as proof that the animal has been certified, trained, or licensed as a service animal.
-Generally, a public accommodation may not make these inquiries about a service animal when it is readily apparent that an animal is trained to do work or perform tasks for an individual with a disability (*e.g.*, the dog is observed guiding an individual who is blind or has low vision, pulling a person's wheelchair, or providing assistance with stability or balance to an individual with an observable mobility disability).
+Generally, a public accommodation may not make these inquiries about a service animal when it is readily apparent that an animal is trained to do work or perform tasks for an individual with a disability (*e.g.*, the dog is observed guiding an individual who is blind or has low vision, pulling a person's wheelchair, or providing assistance with stability or balance to an individual with an observable mobility disability).<br>
 (7) *Access to areas of a public accommodation*.
-Individuals with disabilities shall be permitted to be accompanied by their service animals in all areas of a place of public accommodation where members of the public, program participants, clients, customers, patrons, or invitees, as relevant, are allowed to go.
+Individuals with disabilities shall be permitted to be accompanied by their service animals in all areas of a place of public accommodation where members of the public, program participants, clients, customers, patrons, or invitees, as relevant, are allowed to go.<br>
 (8) *Surcharges*.
 A public accommodation shall not ask or require an individual with a disability to pay a surcharge, even if people accompanied by pets are required to pay fees, or to comply with other requirements generally not applicable to people without pets.
-If a public accommodation normally charges individuals for the damage they cause, an individual with a disability may be charged for damage caused by his or her service animal.
+If a public accommodation normally charges individuals for the damage they cause, an individual with a disability may be charged for damage caused by his or her service animal.<br>
 (9) *Miniature horses*.
 >>(i) A public accommodation shall make reasonable modifications in policies, practices, or procedures to permit the use of a miniature horse by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability.<br>
 (ii) *Assessment factors*.
 In determining whether reasonable modifications in policies, practices, or procedures can be made to allow a miniature horse into a specific facility, a public accommodation shall consider –
 >>>(A) The type, size, and weight of the miniature horse and whether the facility can accommodate these features;<br>